SELLING A HOUSE AT AUCTION OVERVIEW

 Before agreeing to sell your house at auction, you should find out the real estate company's auction success rate, how much auction fees are, how to set a reserve sale price, what the rules for bidding on the day are and campaign timeframes.

-Scrutinising real estate appraisals is all part of the process and we have produced an appraisal checklist list to help with this.
+Scrutinising real estate appraisals and agency contracts is all part of the process so we have produced a free property appraisal checklist list to help you with this.

 How Do House Auctions Work